-In addition, in order to approve a contract or purchase order, the governmental entity must require the tax return filing (Form SC 6088) and debt (Form SC 6096) certifications from the Internal Revenue Area of the Department, the property tax certification from the Municipal Revenue Collections Center ("CRIM") and the corresponding certification from the Department of Labor and Human Resources.
+In addition, in order to approve a contract or purchase order, the governmental entity must require the tax return filing (Form SC 6088) and debt (Form SC 6096) certifications from the Internal Revenue Area of the Department, the property tax certification from the Municipal Revenue Collections Center ("CRIM", for its Spanish acronym) and the corresponding certification from the Department of Labor and Human Resources, among others.
 These documents must be requested annually.

 In order to expedite the process of issuing the certifications, every person who has filed income tax returns for the last five years and who does not have tax debts, or if having debts, has formalized a payment plan, will receive the Tax Return Filing and Debt Certification automatically by mail (Form SC 2628).
-For this purpose, it is necessary that if the corporation is contracted by a governmental entity, indicate so in the heading of the return, page 1.
+For this purpose, it is necessary that if the corporation is contracted by a governmental entity, it is indicated in the corresponding part of the heading of the return, page 1.

-Since sometimes the tax return for the last filing year cannot be certified because the return is not already processed by the Department, it is recommended to personally file the original return along with a copy, in order to receive back said copy sealed with the Department's receipt stamp.
+Since sometimes the tax return for the last filing year cannot be certified because the return has not been processed by the Department, it is recommended to print a copy of the electronically filed return or to file the return personally along with a copy, in order to have said copy sealed with the Department's receipt stamp.
 This service will be offered at the Department of the Treasury, Intendente Ramírez Building in Old San Juan, at the Internal Revenue Collections Offices, and at the Orientation and Return Preparation Centers.

-COUPON'S BOOKLET FOR THE PAYMENT OF ESTIMATED TAX (FORM 480.E-1)
+ESTIMATED TAX PAYMENT VOUCHER (FORM 480.E-1)

-The four installments of estimated tax corresponding to the 2017 calendar year or to the 2017-2018 taxable period, will be made with the last version revised of Form 480.E-1 available for each installment.
+The four installments of estimated tax corresponding to the 2018 calendar year or to the 2018-2019 taxable period, will be made with the latest revised version of Form 480.E-1 available for each installment.
 Payments made with coupons revised on previous dates may have problems in their application.